rdmorganiser/rdmo-docs/docs/installation/prerequisites.rst

 Install prerequisites
 ---------------------

 Installing the prerequisites for RDMO differs on the different operating systems and is therefore covered in different sections.
+Here, you must use the superuser.

 Linux
 ~~~~~